TakundaMuzunze/FootballQuizApp/README.md

 ## ✨ Key Features

+- **🗂️ Multiple Categories**: Choose from different categories of football trivia to test your knowledge.
 - **📝 10 Football Questions**: Answer a series of football-related questions.
 - **🏆 Score Tracking**: Keep track of your score as you progress through the quiz.
 - **🔄 Restart**: Restart the quiz to test your football knowledge again.